Our lives are worth the thinking time it takes to make them more than average, just like a work of art.

 About Jan Elfline

 Enough about me.
-The thoughts that you evolve from reading these words, or doing an exercise, or watching a video, will make up the exciting next chapters in the story.
+The thoughts that you come out with as you read the words on this site, or do an exercise, or use a checklist, will make up the exciting next chapters in the story.
 Enjoy what you find here!